 Teleskivi Creative City

-Tallinn is a place where wifi is considered a fundamental human right and startup culture are supported on a government level.
+Tallinn is a place where wifi is considered a fundamental human right and startup culture is supported on a government level.
 Startups can apply for E-Visa citizenship to Estonia.
 The Creative City is known as the less douchey silicone valley.

 I explore these types of creative areas in a lot of cities, so I was expecting a smaller area filled with some street art, maybe a food truck or two, and that was it.
 However, the Teleskivi Creative City in Tallinn is a small city.
 There is so much to do, eat, explore, and learn the best way to uncover the secrets is to wander.
 This city is set up into a few sections.
 First, there are three attached multi-story buildings.
 On the bottom floor, you’ll find design shops, boutiques, art stores, and cafes.
 The rest of the building is full of mini-offices that provide low-cost working space for startup companies.
 Estonia’s up and coming film festival, local purse makers, and lighting specialists all have offices in the building.
 We lucked out as we were there on the 10th anniversary of the creative city and were invited into the workshops of some of the creatives and got to see them work.
 The program they run for creatives is pretty cool.